Network switching subsystem: Equipment identity register (EIR)

 Other functions may be required in individual cases.
 For example, Kazakhstan has introduced mandatory registration of devices and their binding to subscribers.
 But when a subscriber appears in the network with a new device, the network operation is not blocked completely, and the subscriber is allowed to register the device.
 To do this, there are blocked all services, except the following: calls to a specific service number, sending SMS to a specific service number, and all Internet traffic is redirected to a specific landing page.
 This is achieved by the fact that EIR can send commands to several MNO systems (HLR, PCRF, SMSC, etc.).

-The most common suppliers of individual EIR systems (not as part of a complex solution) are the companies BroadForward, Mahindra Comviva, Mavenir, Nokia, Svyazcom.
+The most common suppliers of individual EIR systems (not as part of a complex solution) are the companies BroadForward, Mahindra Comviva, Mavenir, Nokia, Eastwind.

 Other support functions

 Connected more or less directly to the GSM core network are many other functions.

 Billing center (BC)

 The billing center is responsible for processing the toll tickets generated by the VLRs and HLRs and generating a bill for each subscriber.
 It is also responsible for generating billing data of roaming subscriber.